Thursday, 2 October 2025

 Instructional Coaching

 Facilitative Coaching - A sounding board.
-Teacher already know what they need to do.
-Through the questioning process the teacher recognises what to do and sets goals
+The teacher already knows what they need to do.
+Through the questioning process, the teacher recognises what to do and sets goals

 Directive Coaching - An expert with an apprentice.
-Teacher does not know the practice.
-The coach with need to describe the practce and follow up that the teacher is doing this.
+The teacher does not know the practice.
+The coach needs to describe the practice and ensure that the teacher is doing the practice.

-Dialogical Coaching - Don’t give advice as an expert but position the teacher as a partner.
+Dialogical Coaching - Don’t give advice as an expert, but position the teacher as a partner.
 Honour the autonomy of the teacher.
-Coach does not push own perspective but is not silent either.
+The coach does not push their own perspective, but is not silent either.

-Identify a clear picture of current reality.
-Using evidence of learner.
-The teacher indicates how close the reality was to the plan on Scale1-10.
-The teacher then sets a PEERS goal - Powerful, Easy to achieve, Emotionally compelling, Reachable, Student focussed
+Identify a clear picture of the current reality, using evidence from the learner.
+The teacher, as the learner, indicates how close the reality was to the plan on a scale of 1- 10.
+The teacher then sets a PEERS goal: Powerful, Easy to achieve, Emotionally compelling, Reachable, Student-focused.

 Modify (modify goal, strategy, etc)